How do we grow our trees and plants?

 We are working towards using peat-free compost, but have struggled to get good results from the proprietary ones!
 For now, we choose reduced peat composts and those which contain peat from the most sustainable sources.
 Sometimes we are able to make up our own compost mixes.

 We are currently growing our maiden trees at Blackhaugh Community Farm which is run on organic principles throughout.
+This season we have been experimenting with green manures instead of plastic mulches and multi-cropping with various soft fruits.

 We would like to find a decent alternative to plastic pots, but are currently re-using and recycling them as far as possible.
 We recycle all our green waste on our own compost heaps and through the digestive systems of our hens; all glass, paper, card and recyclable plastic, if we can’t find a second, third or fourth use for it, is taken to the local recycling centre.
 We recycle boxes and packaging for plants and use recycled paper in the printer.